-Included in the 'Other' category are assets held in Canadian Dollars.
+Included in the 'Other' category are assets held in Great British Pounds and Canadian Dollars.
 Management believes a 1% deviation to be reasonable given the current and expected economic conditions in the locations in which the Group operates.
-There were no change in the objectives, policies or procedures for managing currency risk from the prior year.
+There was no change in the objectives, policies or procedures for managing currency risk from the prior year.